3D Vision and Blu-ray drive

 Design a bit boring

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 If you're after a machine to play Battlefield 3, Skyrim and Modern Warfare 3, look no further.
-The Asus G74S is a mammoth gaming laptop, which has the power to play all the latest titles, and while you might not get as much for your money when compared with full form desktops, it's up there with the best.
+The Asus G74S is a mammoth gaming laptop – not to mention, one of the best Asus laptops on the market, boasting power to play all the latest titles.
+While you might not get as much for your money when compared with full form desktops, it's up there on our list.

 Buying a gaming laptop offers fantastic pay offs in terms of space and portability.
 If you don't have room for a hulking desktop system, or like to have the option of taking your laptop away from your home, the Asus G74S is perfect.

 The G74S is a whopping 17.3" and features a full HD screen, which makes games look great.
 The screen is matte, so no pesky reflections will ruin your experience.
 While this technology takes the life out of images, the full 1920 x 1080 resolution keeps things looking great, and is just as adept at playing movies too.